This best ever flaky pie crust recipe is straight from my Great-Grandma’s kitchen. I do not make this claim lightly. Let me ask you this.

 Mix flour, sugar, and salt.
 Cut in lard, butter, or coconut oil.
 Note: In order to achieve flaky crust, your lard, butter, or coconut oil needs to be cold.
 It’s the pieces of solid fat distributed throughout the flour which melt upon baking that create the flakiness.
-You can freeze your butter or lard before cutting it in.
-The large side of a cheese grater works great with frozen butter.

 Add your liquids